 We'd like to thank Charlie very much for giving us the privilege of being able to post these recordings.
 We hope you'll enjoy listening and learning these tunes from his playing.

 The slow session is an opportunity for players who are starting out with Irish traditional music and want an opportunity to play tunes that they’re learning or have already learnt with others in a supportive environment.
 We don’t teach tunes directly in this session but it’s a great chance to practice playing with others.
 There’s some scope for accompaniment but the focus is on the melody instruments.
 See our Slow Session page for more information.

 Regular Session - 8:50 to late

 The regular session is a different beast from the slow session that happens earlier in the evening.
 We want this to be an excellent Irish session with a very strong focus on the traditional melody instruments playing traditional tunes.
 This means that accompaniment from rhythm instruments will be limited so that the melody can shine.
 See our Regular Session page for more information.

-You can see a list of some of the tunes that get played at the session including those we’ve been learning in the slow part of the session in our Tunes Archive page.
-We add new tunes reasonably often - you can check those out in our Latest Tunes page.
+Many of the tunes that get played at the sessions, including those we’ve been learning in the slow session, are in our Tunes Archive page.
+We add new tunes reasonably often - you can check those out in our page.